christophriepe/cassandra-retro/README.md

 # CASSANDRA retro

 This is the documentation for the CASSANDRA retro dataset, which consists of a preoperative, intraoperative, postoperative and laboratory component.
-Thus, the dataset describes the entire medical course of 9,466 patients across disciplines and contains a total of 51,967,074 data points.
+Thus, the dataset describes the entire medical course of 9,466 patients across settings and contains a total of 51,967,074 data points.

 ## Contact

 If you have any questions about this dataset itself or its processing, feel free to contact me via eMail:

 [christoph.riepe@charite.de](mailto:christoph.riepe@charite.de)

+## Component Level Information

+Specific information on the individual components of the overall data set can be found in the respective subfolders.

 ## Inclusion Criteria